liuandy1207/notes/topics/linuxTerminal.md

 ```

 ## Commands
 Embedded commands get executed first in an expression.
-After execution, their value in the expression is replaced by the commands output.
+After execution, the embedded command is replaced by its output in the expression.

 ```bash
 man [COMMAND]       # show command manual